rackerlabs/design-system/_component_design/select-filters.md

 layout: component
 category: Components
 usage: >
-  Select filter narrows a data set using a limited number of possible filters chosen by the user.
+  A select filter allows users to filter table data using existing values in a row.
+When a select filter is applied, the table filters the data to include all rows that contain a value that matches the filter value.
+Each table column contains a list of filter values that a user can select.
 preview-image: preview-images/select-filter.svg
 resource: true
 status: stable
-last-modified: 2018-02-27
+last-modified: 2018-04-26
 helix-ui-css: true
 helix-ui-javascript: true
 ---